Russian Special Forces University: History

 In 2013, the Head of the Chechen Republic, Ramzan Kadyrov, proposed creation of a multifunctional complex in Russia to combine modern methods and techniques of training in special tactical disciplines.
 The university was founded as a private company with its construction project curated by Deputy Head of National Guard of Russia in Chechen Republic Daniil Martynov.
 On February 20, 2024, Ramzan Kadyrov announced in his Telegram channel that the university will be named after Russian President Vladimir Putin.

 During the Russian invasion of Ukraine, the university's roof was set on fire in a drone attack on 29 October 2024.

 Instructors team

 The university's instructor team of certified specialists, led by Daniil Martynov, has experience in the preparation and execution of special operations.
-Some of the instructors are veterans of the famous counter-terrorism task force group «Alpha» of the Russian Federal Security Service, many of them with state awards for completed operations.
-Group of instructors are currently officers of Russian National Guard in the Chechen Republic, while the department itself was formed based on Department of National Guard of Russia in Chechen Republic.
-Department specialists are able to carry out complicated missions in mountainous and forested areas, in severe climate conditions, in the North Pole, in the desert, or under water.
-Instructors share their extensive experience with other special forces troops of Russia as well as friendly states.
+Some of the instructors are veterans of the counter-terrorism task force group «Alpha» of the Russian Federal Security Service, many of them with state awards for completed operations.
+The instructors are serving officers of Russian National Guard in the Chechen Republic, while the department itself was formed based on Department of National Guard of Russia in Chechen Republic.
+Department specialists are able to carry out complex missions.
+The instructors share their extensive experience with other special forces troops of Russia as well as friendly states.

 Infrastructure

-The large-scale university project is located on the territory of over 400 hectares in the city of Gudermes.
-It encompasses a multi-purpose complex of 95 buildings and facilities.
+The large-scale university project is located in Gudermes on a training area of over 400 hectares.
+The training area encompasses a multi-purpose complex of 95 buildings and facilities.